 Why use SMS for debt collection practices?

-Man holding a roll of cash
+Man holding a roll of cash for debt collection

 Persuading customers to pay their bills on time is often challenging, time-consuming and expensive.
 Typically, debt collection starts with reminders, either by phone or in writing.
 If reminders don’t work, and once several missed payments are due, the debt is usually passed on to a debt collection agency that charges a fee for debt recovery.
 More costs are involved if the debt goes to court.